DataChangers/Practical-Introduction-To-Data-Analysis/Module 4 Our Data Analysis Methods/Lesson 1 Lab Data and Math.md

 [Movie data set](../Module%203%20Our%20Data%20Structures/Module%203%20Lab%20Data%20Structures%20-%20movie%20data.xlsx)

 You have used this data also for the prior labs of Module 3.
+In case you haven't, you can dowload this data file and store it on your local device.
+Then go to Excel Online, and open the corresponding data using the "Upload and Open..." option.

 ## What You’ll Need